 Poland is now a huge aid zone, a safe haven not for hundreds of thousands but for millions of Ukrainian refugees.

 After two difficult years of the pandemic, the tourism industry has not had time to catch up, and now we face another big challenge.
 Poland as a MICE destination needs to be proactive now, so still Polish cities are considered in the plans for the next big events in the next 2-3 years.

 It is hard to imagine, but the war may last months, years … and we should find solutions for this.
 The TUgether Meetings and Events Industry Council has an answer to this and is preparing a nationwide action under the slogan WE MEET TO HELP, with hashtags such as #zoneHelp, #HELPzone #MeetingsforUkraine.

 You have a tool of a change in your hands

 Each of us has an impact on how Poland is perceived.
 Many of us use social media such as Facebook, LinkedIn, Twitter or Instagram.
-We have decision makers and opinion leaders among our contacts.
-Reversing the image of Poland is possible not only through planned promotional campaigns, but also by each of us.
+We have decision-makers and opinion leaders among our contacts.
+Reversing the image of Poland is possible not only through planned promotional campaigns but also by each of us.

 Each of us has a powerful marketing tool at our disposal – a smartphone.
 It is enough (and as much as) to take photos, record short films, write a text – Poland is safe, show normal life in Poland as we see it every day.
 We can show a hotel full of guests or present what is going on during a conference or a congress.
-There are still many tourists on streets of Polish cities and Polish restaurants are full of guests.
+There are still many tourists on the streets of Polish cities and Polish restaurants are full of guests.
 Such images are not often seen in foreign media coverage of Poland.

 Read also on my blog: